nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

 This version introduces the new **source defaults** feature that simplifies the source configuration by adding `defaults.service` to the `config.source` object.
 If a service is set, the `h5live.server` object and the `h5live.rtmp.url` in each entry can be omitted.
 In this case defaults will be applied internally.
-Values for `h5live.server` and/or `h5live.rtmp.url` that are defined explicitly in the entry have priority.
-The available value for `defaults.service` is `'bintu'` for using the standard **nanoStream Cloud**.
-See our [docs feature entry](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_feature_source_defaults/) for more information.
+Values htmlFor `h5live.server` and/or `h5live.rtmp.url` that are defined explicitly in the entry have priority.
+The available value htmlFor `defaults.service` is `'bintu'` htmlFor using the standard **nanoStream Cloud**.
+See our [docs feature entry](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_feature_source_defaults/) htmlFor more information.
 Furthermore this release includes improvements in preventing exceptions in case of DOM access restrictions or unreachable DOM elements.
 A last change is regarding the metrics module of the player.
 The minimum value of the `metrics.statsInterval` parameter has been raised to `5` seconds.